Why Vibe Coding Won't

 74

-CVEs confirmed
+AI-linked CVEs

 Securing Vibe Coding Tools: Scaling Productivity Without Scaling Risk